 A gradiometer and a space-qualified GPS receiver were developed according to the specifications necessary for the high demands of the GOCE mission.
-Obviously, the technical demands for these instruments are very stringent, and they have been manufactured with the utmost precision.
+Obviously, the technical demands for these instruments were very stringent, and they were manufactured with the utmost precision.
 However, in reality instruments are never perfect.
 The minor differences between the actual instrument and the ideal design on paper are referred to as imperfections.
-Scientists accept that the accelerometers, the gradiometer and the GPS receiver on GOCE have slight imperfections, as all instruments do, but are able to partly compensate for this using a process of calibration and validation.
+Scientists accept that the accelerometers, the gradiometer and the GPS receiver on GOCE had slight imperfections, as all instruments do, but are able to partly compensate for this using a process of calibration and validation.

 - pre-flight calibration

 - internal calibration

 - external calibration